libsndfile/libsamplerate/docs/android.md

 ## Using as a dependency
 After building the `.aar`, do one of the following:
-1. `./gradlew publishToMavenLocal` is already supported in the build script
+1. `gradle publishToMavenLocal` is already supported in the build script
-2. `./gradlew publishToMavenRepository` is not setup, but you can edit `android/build.gradle.kts` to add your own maven repository to publish to
+2. `gradle publishToMavenRepository` is not setup, but you can edit `android/build.gradle.kts` to add your own maven repository to publish to
 3. Copy the `.aar` directly to the `libs/` directory of your project (not recommended)